GMV (company): History

 In 2022, GMV signed an agreement with Lockheed Martin to develop the Southern Positioning Augmentation Network (SouthPAN) system, which was a joint initiative of the Australian and New Zealand governments to provide satellite navigation and positioning services in both countries.
 It also won a contract that year to provide the ground flight control computer for the Eurodrone program.

 In 2023, GMV was selected by the European Space Agency (ESA) to develop the Galileo Second Generation System Test Bed (G2STB).
 It also secured a contract to develop the ground segment responsible for in-orbit control and validation of the Galileo Second Generation (G2G).
 The year also saw the integration of Alén Space, a NewSpace start-up, into the GMV group.

 In 2023, having achieved the objectives of its investment in PLD, GMV withdrew from the company.

+During 2024 and 2025, GMV strengthened its presence in European programs and international markets through a range of initiatives.
+In September 2024, the European Union Agency for the Space Programme (EUSPA) awarded GMV leadership of a consortium to design, develop, and deploy the Communications Hub for the GOVSATCOM program, the European Union’s governmental satellite communications program.
+In the field of defense, the company acquired the Spanish firm Autek, which specializes in cross-domain solutions for the secure exchange of information.
+GMV also participated in six projects selected under the 2024 call of the European Defence Fund.

+At the end of 2025, the company established an alliance with LuxQuanta to develop quantum key distribution (QKD) technologies applied to secure communications.
+That same period also included a visit by His Majesty King Felipe VI to GMV’s facilities on the occasion of its 40th anniversary, providing institutional visibility to its activities in sectors such as space, defense, cybersecurity and intelligent transportation systems.